Access this content:

 Risk & Catalysts

-While Indonesia’s growth is projected at a reasonable ~5% in 2025 and could pickup over the medium term under the Prabowo administration, volatile sentiment towards Indonesia over growth slowdown concerns, weak state finances and governance and policy uncertainties under the Prabowo administration could weigh on spreads.
+While Indonesia’s growth is projected at ~5% in 2025 and could pickup over the medium term under the Prabowo administration, volatile sentiment towards Indonesia over growth slowdown concerns, weak state finances, and governance and policy uncertainties could weigh on spreads.

-We see governance risks as increased with the move of SOE banks including BNI to Danantara; we expect the payout of higher dividends to fund policies of the current administration.
+We see governance risks as increased with the move of SOE banks including BNI to Danantara; higher dividend payouts to fund government policies are likely.
 However, we are comfortable with the CET1 ratio dropping to the 14-16% range of other APAC banks.

-Asset quality is showing pressure in retail and medium commercials, yet BNI is shifting its growth focus away from large corporates and safer retail to more balanced growth across all segments.
-We see the pivot towards what was earlier deemed as riskier segments as margin pressure and possibly policy driven.
+Asset quality is showing pressure in retail and medium commercials, yet BNI is shifting its growth focus from large corporates and safer retail to more balanced mix.
+We see this as margin pressure and possibly policy driven.
 There could be more state directed lending to less commercially viable projects, but the effects would take a few years to play out.

 Key Metric